Innovation in Rural Education: What Superintendents Are Saying

 Rural communities historically experience underinvestment when compared to urban centers.
 Federal funding formulas can put rural schools at a disadvantage, and other sources of funding are similarly uneven.
 For example, 9% of philanthropic funding goes to rural schools versus 20% to urban schools.

-Despite these inequities, systems leaders are ready to pursue true transformation.
+Despite that, systems leaders are ready to pursue true transformation.
 They want to leave “initiative-itis” in the past, think and act boldly, and show just how strong their communities and students are.

 “You can have success in [new initiatives] and still not get what you want…we could continue to improve and improve, get success in those metrics, but probably still wouldn’t get fully what we want, which is students that can graduate with enough self-awareness that they can navigate what is very likely to be a very conflicted, challenging, changing world.
 And that’s probably more important if they can do that than if they’re successful by the traditional school model.”